Installation

 a) Official Docker image

-$ docker pull ghcr.io/isso-comments/isso:latest
+$ docker pull ghcr.io/isso-comments/isso:release

 $ docker run -d --rm --name isso -p 127.0.0.1:8080:8080 \